NicoVogel/docker-extension/README.md

 		// The value is a docker command with placeholders
 		[commandMapping: string]: string;
 	};
-	// open in editor command, needs to contain one placeholder $0 for the config gile path
+	// open in editor command, needs to contain one placeholder $0 for the config file path
 	openEditorCommand: string
 }
 ```